Solar power in North Carolina: Generation

-Duke Energy rebate proposal
+Duke Energy rebates

 On January 22, 2018, Duke Energy Renewables proposed a $62 million rebate program for both residential and nonresidential customers.
 It was the first of three programs Duke is proposing as part of "Competitive Energy Solutions for North Carolina" legislation, signed into law in 2017 by Gov. Roy Cooper.
 The program requires approval from the North Carolina Utilities Commission.

 Customers would also have the option of leasing solar equipment from a third-party.

 On April 16, 2018, the North Carolina Utilities Commission approved the program.
 It applies to Duke Energy's residential, nonresidential and nonprofit customers who installed a solar system and a bi-directional meter on their property on or after January 1, 2018.